 Canmore Uncorked Festival

-Celebrating its 6th anniversary in 2019, the Canmore Uncorked Festival runs for more than a week and draws food and drink enthusiasts from all over the world.
+The Canmore Uncorked Festival runs for more than a week and draws food and drink enthusiasts from all over the world.
 There are individual mini-festivals too, which are great for those who are specifically interested in a particular type of cuisine, wine, beer, and whiskey – some of which is made right in Canmore.

 In addition, local restaurant tours, cooking classes, and over 40 specialized events at local restaurants are held, so it won’t be difficult to fill up your schedule.
 The festival’s key event is the Long Table Dinner, which features eight courses, eight chefs and 150 guests.
 What better way to fill your stomach with wonderful food and drink and meet other likeminded epicureans.